Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming: Conclusion

 \section{Conclusion}

-This paper studies inequality constrained stochastic nonlinear optimization problems.
-We design a procedure based on a differentiable exact augmented Lagrangian, where the search direction is given by either the active-set SQP or the regularized Newton (or the steepest descent), depending on if SQP generates a sufficient descent direction.
-Our algorithm adaptively selects the penalty parameters of augmented Lagrangian and selects the stepsize via stochastic line search.
-We prove that the ``liminf" of KKT residuals converges to zero almost surely, which matches equality constrained stochastic problems \citep{Na2021Adaptive}.
-It is different from the ``liminf" convergence of expected KKT residuals, established in \cite{Berahas2021Sequential, Berahas2021Stochastic, Curtis2021Inexact}.
-These works do not require a precise model with high probability, but at the same time do not allow for the natural line search to adaptively select stepsize; thus the prespecified sequence used to control the stepsize may be conservative or aggressive, and further affects the whole iteration progress.
+This paper studied inequality constrained stochastic nonlinear optimization problems.
+We designed an active-set StoSQP algorithm that exploits the exact augmented Lagrangian merit function.
+The algorithm adaptively selects the penalty parameters of the augmented Lagrangian, and selects the stepsize~via stochastic line search.
+We proved that the KKT residuals converge to zero~almost surely, which generalizes and strengthens the result for unconstrained and equality constrained problems in \citep{Paquette2020Stochastic, Na2022adaptive} to enable wider applications.

-The extension based on our work includes studying more advanced stochastic SQP schemes.
-For example, recently, \cite{Curtis2021Inexact} designed a stochastic SQP where an inexact Newton direction is employed in the iteration; \cite{Berahas2021Stochastic} designed a stochastic SQP to relax LICQ condition.
-It is still an open question how to design related algorithms to achieve relaxation for inequality constrained~problems.
-It is also worth mentioning that, besides SQP, there are other classical schemes for nonlinear problems that can be adopted for solving stochastic objectives, such as augmented Lagrangian method and interior point method.
-Different methods have different benefits and all of them deserve studying in the future.
+The extension of this work includes studying more advanced StoSQP~schemes.
+As mentioned in Section \ref{sec:4.4}, the proposed StoSQP scheme has to solve the~SQP system exactly.
+We note that, recently, \cite{Curtis2021Inexact} designed a StoSQP scheme where~an inexact Newton direction is employed, and \cite{Berahas2021Stochastic} designed a StoSQP scheme to relax LICQ condition.
+It is still open how to design related schemes to achieve relaxations with inequality constraints.
+In addition, some advanced SQP schemes solve inequality constrained problems by mixing IQP with EQP: one solves a \textit{convex} IQP to obtain an active set, and then solves an EQP to obtain the~search direction.
+See the ``SQP+" scheme in \cite{Morales2011sequential} for example.
+Investigating this kind of mixed scheme with a stochastic objective is promising.
+Besides SQP,~there~are other classical methods for solving nonlinear problems that can be exploited to deal with stochastic objectives, such as the augmented Lagrangian methods and interior point methods.
+Different methods have different benefits and all of them deserve studying in the setup where the model can only be accessed with certain noise.